BenjaminEngelman/BenjaminEngelman.github.io/index.md

 ## Introduction

 Meat consumption is a highly controversial topic in nowadays society in terms of environment, health, and ethical reasons.
 This situation introduces different ways of consuming meat and divides people according to their behaviors such as vegan, vegetarian, occasional meat consumer, and people consuming large amounts of meats.
-In this story, we will be telling you the tale about the consumption behavior of meat and vegetables.
-If you are intersted in learning what are the factors influencing meat consumption or how does meat consumption influence other aspects of our alimentation this story is for you.
+In this data story, we will be telling you the tale about the consumption behavior of meat and vegetables on the household level.
+If you are interested in learning what are the factors influencing meat consumption or how does meat consumption influence other aspects of our alimentation this story is for you.

 ## The Data

 To tell our story, we will be using data collected over 2 years from frequent shoppers in the USA.
 It contains information about grocery shopping of 2500 households and the demographic information of 800 of them.
-We will be particularly focusing on 51,000 food products and their 2.1 million transactions.
+We will be particularly focusing on 51.000 food products and their 2,1 million transactions.

 <section id="key_numbers_data" markdown="1">